 Latest Town of Littleton Updates on COVID-19

-- Confirmed Cases: The number of COVID-19 cases in the Town of Littleton is 97 as of 5/22/20; 27 cases of Littleton residents (who are not residents of the Life Care Center) and 70 cases from the Life Care Center.
+- Confirmed Cases: The cumulative number of COVID-19 cases in the Town of Littleton is 105 as of 6/12/20; 27 cases of Littleton residents (who aren’t residents of the Life Care Center) and 78 cases from the Life Care Center and a group home.
 The Board of Health receives this information from the Massachusetts Department of Public (MDPH).
-To see the full report from the Board of Health, including ways to protect you and your family and the limitation of the information provided below, please click on the following link. https://www.littletonma.org/town-littleton-information-center/files/littleton-boh-covid-19-update-05-22-2020.pdf
+NO change from last week.
+To see the full report from the Board of Health, including ways to protect you and your family and the limitation of the information provided below, please click on the following link. https://www.littletonma.org/sites/g/files/vyhlif806/f/uploads/littleton_boh_covid-19_update_6-12-2020.pdf

 - FrontlineMA.org: On April 15, 2020, Attorney General Maura Healy launched a new website (FrontlineMA.org) for health care workers and first responders in Massachusetts and information to the public about how to help and thank frontline heroes responding to the COVID-19 crisis.
 Click HERE for the press release.

 - Town Buildings: At their April 27, 2020 meeting the Board of Selectmen voted to extend the closure of municipal buildings through May 18th in line with the Governor's recent order for non-essential personnel.
 Contact departments directly for assistance.

 - Playgrounds and Recreation Facilities: All playgrounds and recreational facilities are closed and residents should not congregate at these locations.
 Conservation areas remain open, but residents are reminded to practice physical distancing at all times and to keep your pets on leashes.